Mateodioev/telegram-bot-handler/README.md

 ### Using middlewares

 You can add middlewares to your command.
-Middlewares are closures that will be executed before the command.
-All middlewares results will be passed to the command as an array.
+Middlewares will be executed before the command.
+All middlewares results will be passed to the command as an array with the name of the middleware as a key.

 For example, you can create a middleware that will check if the user is authorized, and if not, the command will not be executed.